Multimodal Fusion of EMG and Vision for Human Grasp Intent Inference in Prosthetic Hand Control: System Setup

 \section{System Setup}

-This chapter provides the technical details required to replicate the data acquisition system and results.
-The details are provided in four subsections: 1) system overview, 2) censor configurations, 3) experiment protocol, and 4) data collection.
+This section provides the technical details required to replicate the data acquisition system and results.
+The details are provided in four subsections: 1) system overview, 2) sensor configurations, 3) experiment protocol, and 4) data collection.